ogukei/smelter/README.md

 Simple web app interface builder in Rust.

+`smelter-ui` contains the core functionality. `smelter-webapp` is an example app that runs on web-sys with Webpack 5.

 ## Setup

 Install the latest npm using n on Ubuntu 20.04 LTS.
+Skip this step if you have already installed npm.

 ```
 sudo apt install nodejs npm